rajesh-nitc/terraform-azure-foundation/README.md

 In this stage, we manually create a service principal ```sp-org-terraform``` with ```Owner``` role at ```mg-root ``` and run stages 0-4 manually using this sp.
 Other major resources that are created include terraform state bucket to store tfstate for stages 0-4.

 ## Org
-Mainly org level resources like policy, centralized log analytics workspace, azure ad groups are created in this stage.
+Mainly org/platform level resources like policy, platform-level subscriptions, centralized log analytics workspace, azure ad groups are created in this stage.

 ## Subscriptions
-New subscription can be created using ```base_subscription``` module.
-These subscriptions will be handed over to project teams.
-As part of creating new subscriptions, the following has been automated:
+New project-level subscription can be created using ```base_subscription``` module:
-- Default rg, acr, kv, tfstate
+- Default rg, acr, kv, tfstate, law
 - Support for app type ```webspa```, ```web```, ```api```. spa is single page application. ```api``` is internal
 - Github workflow uais: ```infra-cicd```, ```[webspa/web/api]-cicd```
 - Roles to workflow uais on subscription